gmaher/software_build_example/8_1_sql/README.md

 column2 = value2
 WHERE other_column = other_value;
 ```
-Not that if we leav out the `WHERE` clause *every row* will be updated with the `SET` values, which we probably do not want.
+Note that if we leav out the `WHERE` clause *every row* will be updated with the `SET` values, which we probably do not want.

 ### Variable updates
 Sometimes we want to modify a column relative to it's current values, e.g. *increase every person's age by 1*, we can use `UPDATE` commands for this and use the column name as a *variable value*.